Azure/issue-sentinel/README.md

 To use the Issue Sentinel, follow these steps:

-1. Contact AzPyCLI@microsoft.com to get the password for the Sentinel.
+1. Contact AzPyCLI@microsoft.com to get the permission for the Sentinel.
 We will assist you with onboarding and add your repository to the database.

-1. Add the `ISSUE_SENTINEL_PASSWORD` as a secret to your repository.
-Go to `Settings > Secrets and variables > Actions > New repository secret`.

 1. Add the following workflow in your repository.